json-api/json-api/format/index.md

 A JSON object **MUST** be at the root of every JSON API response containing data.
 This object defines a document's "top level".

-Responses which forbid a message-body, such as `204 No Content` can be empty.

 The document's "primary data" is a representation of the resource, collection of resources, or resource relationship primarily targeted by a request.